-Regarding five Mexican poets of the second half of the twentieth century Frank Dauster wrote the following lines (1987: 165-166): “They are all heirs to the Occidental literary tradition.
-They write in Spanish and their meters are, basically, those learned in the European models […] At the same time, those poets are very much Mexican, participants in the complex culture that has roots both in the European Christian tradition and in the Aztec world of kings, priests, warriors, and sacrificial rituals”.
+Regarding five Mexican poets of the second half of the twentieth century, Frank Dauster (1987: 165-166) wrote the following lines:

+They are all heirs to the Occidental literary tradition.
+They write in Spanish and their meters are, basically, those learned in the European models […] At the same time, those poets are very much Mexican, participants in the complex culture that has roots both in the European Christian tradition and in the Aztec world of kings, priests, warriors, and sacrificial rituals.

-The poetry of Bernardo Ortiz de Montellano, the underrated poet of the Contemporáneos, represents an early stage of these dilemma.
-Having one leg in the contemporary occidental literature and the other in the ancient Mexican cantos, Montellano’s poetry and essays give us an excellent lesson on modern applications of ancient poetry.
+The poetry of Bernardo Ortiz de Montellano, the underrated poet of the Contemporáneos, represents an early stage of this dilemma.
+Having one leg in the contemporary Occidental literature and the other in the ancient Mexican cantos, Montellano’s poetry and essays give us an excellent lesson on modern applications of ancient poetry.